-See Conestoga College Student Guide for violations of Academic Integrity Procedure.
+See Conestoga College Student Guide for violations of Academic Offences Procedure.

-Students must attain a minimum 55% passing grade in all PSI/Police Foundations/Community & Justice Services courses.
-The college uses numeric, alpha and grade point average (GPA).
+Students must attain a minimum 60% passing grade in all Advanced Police Studies courses.
+The College uses numeric, alpha and grade point average (GPA).
 An incomplete is submitted as an "I".
 Incompletes change to failures if the terms of the incomplete are not met within the stipulated time.